 In addition to 3D image rendering, other embarrassingly parallel tasks include:

 - Genetic programming — In genetic programming, algorithms are "evolved" in groups by combining and mutating previous generations.
-Each of these individuals can be processed independently in parallel.
+Each of these individuals are processed independently in parallel.

-- Mandelbrot set — A fractal in which each point is calculated individually, independent of the others.
+- Mandelbrot set — A fractal where each point is calculated individually, independent of the others.

-- Monte Carlo algorithms — A wide range of computational tasks that can be processed by pseudo-random sampling of individual elements.
+- Monte Carlo algorithms — A wide range of computational tasks that are processed by pseudorandom sampling of individual elements.

 - DFT (Discrete Fourier Transform) — A widely-used technique for processing equally-spaced samples of a function or signal.
 Commonly used in DSP (digital signal processing), based on the work of French mathematician Jean Fourier.